bsdpot/potluck/haproxy-minio/README.md

 on this site to run `consul`.

 # Setup
-You must be running 2 or 3 `minio` servers.
+You must be running 1 to 4 `minio` servers.

 ## Installation